 - Cats like to sleep the majority of the day, around 15 hours or so and like curling up where it’s warm and snug, so it’s important to provide them with that environment when buying their bed.

 - Cats like to feel safe and secure, and if your cat particularly likes to hide then an ‘igloo’ or ‘cave’ bed may be the answer keeping them snug and warm as well.

 - There’s a wide selection of colours and sizes available and most kitten and cat beds fit puppies and small dogs but remember to measure your pet from nose to half tail for approximate length before you buy.
 Some beds come in a selection of sizes.

-- There’s no need to resort to standard coloured beds with so many stockists offering beautiful styles that will grace any room of your home.
+- There’s no need to resort to standard coloured cat beds with so many stockists offering beautiful styles that will grace any room of your home.
 Look out for cat beds crafted in a mixture of different fabrics, cleverly combining scratching materials such as rope sisal trims that cats simple adore sharpening their claw nails on instead of your sofa!
-If you prefer, then buying a scratch post is a good idea.
+If you prefer, buying a scratch post and cat bed may be the solution.

 - Measure the area available in your home before purchasing any pet bed or equipment ensuring your purchase will fit!

-- You are additionally helped with Klarna or Paypal payment programmes offered by some of the contemporary retailers where you may want to purchase multiple items.
+- You are additionally helped with Klarna and Paypal Buy Now Pay Later (BNPL) payment programmes offered by some of the contemporary pet retailers where you may want to purchase multiple items.

 \\\ Cat Flaps